gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/bopis-rule.md

 ---
-description: This page explains how retailers use store pickup rules in HotWax Commerce to manage product availability across facilities and sales channels.
+description: This page explains how retailers use store pickup rules in HotWax Commerce to suppress product availability across facilities and sales channels.
 ---

 # Store Pickup Rule

 As discussed in previous sections, to enable store pickup for a facility, it is essential that the facility is added to the **PICKUP facility group**.
 By default, store pickup is enabled for all products at facilities that are part of this group.
-However, retailers may have specific business configurations, determining whether store pickup should be available for all products at a facility or only for certain products.
-If a facility is already included in the **PICKUP group**, rules only need to be created if the retailer wishes to exclude specific products from being available for in-store pickup.
+If a facility is already included in the **PICKUP group**, rules only need to be created if the retailer wishes to suppress specific products from being available for in-store pickup.

 In HotWax Commerce, retailers can create different types of store pickup rules:
-- Configure which facilities will participate in-store pickup.
+- Configure which facilities will participate in in-store pickup.
 - Configure which products will be suppressed for store pickup from which inventory channel.
 - Configure which products will be suppressed for store pickup from which facility.

 In this user manual, we will set up different types of configurations.
-For the remainder of the setup, we will use the example of a Canadian retailer who has five retail locations, including three retail stores and two warehouses.
-They want to configure store pickup rules for a specific product: a **Blue Medium-sized shirt from the NotNaked brand**.
+For the remainder of the setup, we will use the example of a Canadian retailer that has five retail locations, including three retail stores and two warehouses.
+They want to suppress store pickup for a specific product: a **Blue Medium-sized shirt from the NotNaked brand**.
 Let’s see how retailers can configure store pickup rules for this scenario.

 ## Add Facility to Pickup Group